 Graduate Schools Of the 215 participants of the 237 who have been in the program who have received their Bachelor's degrees as of 2017, 196 have gone to graduate school.
 Of these, 153 have gone to MIT, Harvard,

 Berkeley, Chicago, Princeton, or Stanford and 142 have won graduate fellowships (Hertz, DoD, NSF).
 One hundred and thirty-four participants now have the Ph.D. degree.

 In the twenty-two year existence of the AMS/MAA/SIAM Morgan prize for outstanding research by an undergraduate the Duluth program has had twelve winners (Manjul Bhargava, Daniel Biss, Joshua Green, Melanie Wood, Reid Barton, Jacob

 Fox, Daniel Kane, Nathan Kaplan, Aaron Pixton, Maria Monks, Levent Alpoge, and Amol Aggarwal) and eight of the eighteen who have received Honorable Mention

 (Kiran Kedlaya, Lenny Ng, Aaron Archer, Samit Dasgupta, Maria Monks, Yufei Zhao, Hannah Alpert and Evan O'Dorney).

 The research done at the Duluth REU was a major factor in the decision of the selection committee in all but one instance.

-In the twenty-five years that the Association for Women in
+In the twenty-six years that the Association for Women in

 (AWM) has awarded the Schafer Prize, fifteen women from the Duluth program have won the award (Elizabeth Wilmer, Zvezdelina Stankova, Catherine O'Neil, Dana Pascovici,